-The National College of Naturopathic Medicine (NCNM) is one of the most
+The National University of Natural Medicine (NCNM) is one of the most

 respected colleges in the field of natural medicine in the world.
 Established